-If you are a member of Audiology Australia or the Australian College of Audiology or another healthcare practitioner and a client/patient has told you details that have led to you considering making a complaint, you must:
+If you are a member of Audiology Australia, the Australian College of Audiology, the Hearing Aid Audiology Society of Australia or another healthcare practitioner and a client/patient has told you details that have led to you considering making a complaint, you must:

 - Remain neutral and professional when listening to the client’s concerns/complaint about another healthcare practitioner.

 - Never offer your opinion on the other healthcare practitioner’s conduct or the services they provided.

 - Encourage the client to contact the relevant organisation(s) themselves and discuss further whether or not they would like to make a formal complaint.